 - School transcript (It does not need to be certified); and

 - One letter of recommendation.

 Interns of the Criminal Investigations Unit must be of Junior or Senior standing in their undergraduate work or in graduate school (Minimal GPA 2.75).
 Students majoring in pre-law, criminal justice or social services and with internship requirement for school credit will receive priority consideration.
 Students interning for college credit are expected to intern throughout the semester and it is the student’s responsibility to make sure enough hours are worked to earn the college credit.
 Prospective interns who successfully complete the application process and pass the background check will be invited for a formal interview.
 Interns accepted into the program must attend orientation.
-The application deadline for Summer 2019 internships has passed.
 Applications for fall semester internships are due by noon, June 14, 2019.
 All materials and letters of recommendation must be received in this office by that time for applications to be considered.

 Law Interns – Trial Division